MLSTRM/xiii-save-manager/README.md

 # xiii-save-manager

-Organize your FF13 practice save files and load into the game in order.
+Organize your FF13 practice save files and show them in the game in customized order.

 ## Planned Features